Skip to main content

 1. Go to Dashboard > Settings > Checkout Branding

-2. Choose your button color, font, and border style
+2. Choose your background color, button color, font, and border style

 3. Use the live preview to see how your checkout will look